1 Getting started

 ## get development branch (app and deploy are private submodules)

-git clone --recurse-submodules \
+git clone -b development --recurse-submodules \

 -j8 https://github.com/PredictiveEcology/LandWeb